stuartellis/stuartellis-site-hugo/content/articles/dotnet-crossplatform.md

 Use the [Visual Studio Code](https://code.visualstudio.com) editor, which includes support for .NET Core projects, such as debugging for C#, JavaScript, and TypeScript.

+If you manage Windows systems, you may also [PowerShell Core](http://www.stuartellis.name/articles/powershell/) useful.

-Both the *dotnet* command-line utility and the Visual Studio Code editor enable telemetry by default.
+The *dotnet* command-line utility, the Visual Studio Code editor and PowerShell Core all enable telemetry by default.

 * [.NET Core Telemetry](https://docs.microsoft.com/en-gb/dotnet/core/tools/telemetry)
 * [Visual Studio Code Crash Reporting](https://code.visualstudio.com/Docs/supporting/FAQ#_how-to-disable-crash-reporting)